Stress induced Insomnia:

 What Are The Most Common Factors For Sleep Disorders?

 Unless you’re genetically predisposed, there are many other factors that may trigger sleep disorders.
 They are different for every individual.
 For example, you may not be able to get a wink of sleep if it’s too noisy in the room but your spouse may feel perfectly undisturbed by it.
 In other words, what disturbs your good night sleep may not be an issue for somebody else, and vice versa.
-Yet, some of the most common factors are related to poor sleep environment, mood disorders and stress.
+Yet, some of the

 It is not surprising that stress is one of the reasons why you are not able to fall asleep.
 When you are worried about something or going through hardships, it is very likely that you lose sleep.
 Divorce, breakup, loss of a job, death and other major events in life can lead to insomnia.
 Depression is another factor.
 Other factors include: alcohol, nicotine, caffeine, some medications, lifestyle and others.